Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 What Happens when you First Enter Drug and Alcohol Rehab in Cambridge?

-The reason this is important is that it provides insight into what treatment you need.
+The reason this is important is that it provides insight into what form of drug or alcohol rehab treatment in Cambridge you need.
 This is also the point at which you might receive a dual diagnosis as mentioned earlier.

-The ASAM is to assess a person and their addiction by looking at physical, mental, spiritual, and social health.
+The ASAM Criteria is to assess a person and their drug or alcohol addiction by looking at physical, mental, spiritual, and social health.
 The questions asked will revolve around the following:

 - What do you feel like when you stop using the substance and what symptoms do you get.